 12. Catch Sunset in Klima

 After you visit the ancient theatre, continue onto the small village of Klima.
 Klima is one of the picturesque towns of Milos and is where you’ll find colorful fishermen’s houses, known as “syrmatas” along Milos Bay.

 13. enjoy Sunset in Plaka

 Plaka is the chief town of the island and the capital of Milos.
 It sits on top of a large rock where no cars can enter.
 Almost anywhere in town offers unparalleled views over the Gulf of Milos, making it another perfect spot to come and watch a Greek sunset.

 Most of Plaka has traditional Cycladic architecture with whitewashed buildings and blue roofs.
-It’s another small village where anyone can come and do some boutique shopping, have a Greek meal, or enjoy a sundowner while the sun is setting.
+It’s another small village where anyone can go and enjoy the boutique shopping, have a Greek meal, or enjoy a sundowner while the sun is setting.
 There is also a Folk Museum, an archaeological museum, and a couple of idyllic churches.

 To access Plaka, you’ll have to park below the town and walk 5-10 minutes up to the town as no cars can enter on these narrow roads.
 It’s worth noting that the town of Plaka has a slightly more upscale feeling after the sun sets.

 14. Catch Sunset at Plaka Castle (Venetian Castle of Milos)

 It’s worth the 10-minute uphill climb to the Plaka Castle to watch the sun go down over Milos.

 Plaka Castle sits on the second-highest peak on Milos.
 This 13th-century castle used to be a refuge from pirate attacks.
 While there are no more pirates, it’s the refuge for sunset seekers.
 Seriously you get panorama views from Plaka Castle at any time of the day, making it one of the best things to do in Milos.